PerOscarHallberg/frontendtest/CONTRIBUTING.md

 ### Writing well formed code

 Well formed code is neat, correctly aligned and indented.
+Indent your code using 4 spaces (not tabs).
 Comment your code as required.

 ### Writing semantically correct HTML